 About the Author

-Anne Cutler is Director of the Language Comprehension Department at the Max Planck Institute for Psycholinguistics, Nijmegen, the Netherlands, and Professor, MARCS Auditory Laboratories at the University of Western Sydney, Australia.
+Anne Cutler is Director of the Language Comprehension Department at the Max Planck Institute for Psycholinguistics, Nijmegen, the Netherlands, and Professor, MARCS Institute at the University of Western Sydney, Australia.

 "Ultimately, this book represents the rigorous research program that Cutler has carried out over the past four decades, one that has made a tremendous impact on speech-processing research and shaped the field as we know it today."—Language